flame-code/FLAME/docs/14_saddle.rst

          ``yes``: NEB calculation is performed

 **pickbestanchorpoints**: (string) Activates an automated selection of favored anchor points.
-This feature is not well tested and we recommend you set this parameter to ``no``.
+This feature is not well tested and we recommend setting this parameter to ``no``.

    default: ``No default value.``